 The majestic Tarkine region should be protected - Bob Brown

-The majestic Tarkine region should be protected - Bob Brown - TARKINE RUNNING
+The majestic Tarkine region should be protected - Bob Brown - TARKINE ATHLETICS

 I first walked south into the Tarkine wilderness in 1973, searching for the thylacine, also known as the Tasmanian tiger.
 This large, striped carnivorous marsupial was hunted to the brink of extinction after 1888, when the Tasmanian parliament voted to put a one pound (two dollars) bounty on its head.
 However sightings persisted, and some of the most promising were in the Tarkine, northwest of Australia's island state of Tasmania.